Do Truck Drivers Pay for Their Own Gas?

 What Are Some Other Common Owner-Operator Expenses?

 Beyond fuel, owner-operators face several other expenses that are critical to their business’s success.
-Understanding and managing these expenses effectively is key to the financial health of an owner-operator’s trucking business.
+Understanding and managing these expenses effectively is key to the financial health of a carrier’s trucking business.
 They include the following:

 • Vehicle Maintenance and Repairs